rhuss/rhuss.github.io/_posts/2014-10-13-Docker-Maven-Plugin-Rewrite.md

 Also, there was too much happening *magically* behind the scenes: When pushing a data image, it was implicitly build.
 When starting a container for integration test, the data container is also build before.

 Two operational modes were supported: One with images holding the server and data separately in two containers (linked via `volumes`) and one so called *merged* image, holding both, the application and server together in one image.
 This is perfect for creating micro services.
 The mode is determined only by a configuration flag (`mergeData`), but it is not really clear how many and what Docker images are created.
-And it was hard to document which always a very bad smell.
+And it was hard to document which is always a very bad smell.

 So I changed the configuration syntax completely.